Skip to Content

 Spicy Lemony Chicken Wings

-I love wings, in fact, I don’t know anyone that does not love wings!
+I love wings, in fact, I don't know anyone who does not love wings!

 These lemon pepper chicken wings are super easy to make and taste delicious.
 Just like my Thai chicken wings, peri peri chicken wings and Korean chicken wings, this recipe comes with instructions for baking, grilling or air frying for you to make your choice.